Hi, I'm Riki.

 They push through, because this is what parenting is supposed to look like.

-When sleep becomes about performance rather than connection, parents are praised for “having a baby who sleeps through the night” – even if they had to go against everything that felt right to get there.
+When sleep becomes about performance rather than connection, parents are praised for “having a baby who sleeps through the night” even if they had to go against what felt right to get there.

 Rav Hirsch calls this a reversal of nature: when the nurturer, under pressure, ends up drawing from the one they’re meant to protect.